Millions of people have some kind of dental fear, avoiding proper dental care and treatment even if they are in pain or feel discomfort.

 Many of them are scared due to previous bad experiences.
 In our clinic, we want our patients to feel good about their dental visits.
 If you are a patient who experiences anxiety about visiting the dentist, choose our advanced comfort sedation.

-Our licensed dentist treats every patient like family and will work with you to manage severe dental phobia through sedation.
+Our licensed Santa Clarita dentists treats every patient like family and will work with you to manage severe dental phobia through sedation.
 We are looking forward to take care of your dental needs in comfort.

 At Aesthetic Dental & Specialty Center, we give sedatives to our patients in a variety of ways: by mouth, under the tongue, inhaled through the nose or intravenously.